getkirby/cli/README.md

 $cli->br();
 ```

+For more available colors and formats, check out the CLImate docs: https://climate.thephpleague.com/styling/colors/

 ### Arguments

 Your commands can define a list of required and optional arguments that need to be provided by the user.